-- Be a Con Edison electric customer with an active Con Edison account number68 - Be located in a building consisting of 1-4 dwelling units OR be pursuing a project electrifying 1-4 dwelling units in a building with greater than five dwelling units - Be located in a dwelling unit that has not previously received incentives for full-load electrification from the NYS Clean Heat Program - Work with a Participating Contractor to receive the rebate in the form of an instant discount prior to installation.
+- Be located in a Dwelling Unit that has not previously received incentives for full-load electrification from the NYS Clean Heat Program - Work with a Participating Contractor to receive the rebate in the form of an instant discount prior to installation.

-Customers whose dwelling units previously received partial load Clean Heat incentives, are eligible to apply for full-load Clean Heat incentives.
+Customers whose Dwelling Units previously received partial load Clean Heat incentives are eligible to apply for full-load Clean Heat incentives.

-New construction is only eligible to receive incentives for GSHP for space heating, GSHP paired with other custom water solutions, GSHP paired with envelope improvements, hot water heating solutions for domestic hot water usage, or HPWH incentives through the midstream program.
+New construction is only eligible to receive incentives for GSHP for space heating, GSHP paired with other custom water solutions, GSHP paired with envelope improvements, hot water heating solutions for domestic hot water usage, or HPWH incentives through the midstream Program.
 Gut renovations and existing buildings are eligible for ASHP, AWHP, GSHP, and HPWH incentives.